arsalan0c/blotjson/README.md

 ));
 ```

-For further details on how to use blotjson on Node.js, go [here](./src/lang/nodejs/README.md)
+For further details on how to use blotjson on Node.js, go [here](./src/lang/nodejs/README.md)## Acknowledgements

-## Features
-* JSON is pretty printed
-* objects and arrays can be collapsed for simpler exploration
-* supports dark mode

-## Why *blotjson*?
-* An external application is not required.
-There is no need to copy/paste or export your data
-* An arbitrary number of JSON data can be visualised simply
-* Security.
-Everything is done locally on your own computer.

-## Acknowledgements

 The design of displaying the data is in part inspired by [Swagger](https://swagger.io)